The Cycle Most Couples Don’t Realize They’re Stuck In (And How To Break It!)

 Why This Cycle Happens

+The more complete truth of someone’s inner experience is WAY more complex.
 When two people come together in a relationship, each of them brings emotional triggers and protective responses.
 This is something we explore deeply using frameworks like Internal Family Systems (IFS) and polyvagal-informed therapy.

 Regardless of which side you sit on, you’re doing the same thing: protecting yourself.